traxium/markdown-cv/index.md

 - controlling and blocking popups
 - converting web pages to pdf
 - tweaking HTML5 video player on a particular website
-- text to speach
+- text to speech
 - enhancing DevTools
 - enhancing the UI of a number of websites (property bookings and CRMs)
 - notifications
 - managing tabs
-- woriking with images
+- working with images
 Role: backend, frontend, fullstack
-Core technologeis: WebExtensions API, Node.js
+Core technologies: WebExtensions API, Node.js

 Updating a (legacy) parser/crawler for 3 websites without CAPTCHA (≈20k + ≈300 + ≈130k pages)
 Role: backend
-Core technologeis: Cheerio.js, PhantomJS, Node.js
+Core technologies: Cheerio.js, PhantomJS, Node.js

 Browser extension to suggest products for the users based on their search history
 Role: frontend